Skip to content

 If you want a broader look at cybersecurity training exercises and how to structure a program, we covered that separately.
 This post is the practical playbook: specific activities you can run this week.

-12 Common Cybersecurity Training Exercises (Free to Try)
+12 Cybersecurity Training Exercises That Cut Phishing 80%

 Cybersecurity awareness exercises - target with cursor representing interactive practice